kubevault/kubevault/docs/concepts/vault-server-crds/auth-methods/overview.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Vault Server Authentication Methods
+# Managing Externally Provisioned Vault Servers

+The KubeVault operator can be used to manage policies and secret engines of Vault servers which are not provisioned by the KubeVault operator.
+These Vault servers can be running outside a Kubernetes cluster or running inside a Kubernetes cluster but provisioned using a Helm chart.

-In Vault operator, usually Vault connection information are handled by [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).
-Following authentication methods are currently supported by Vault operator using AppBinding:
+The KubeVault operator uses an [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) to connect to an externally provisioned Vault server.
+Following authentication methods are currently supported by the KubeVault operator:

 - [AWS IAM Auth Method](/docs/concepts/vault-server-crds/auth-methods/aws-iam.md)
 - [Kubernetes Auth Method](/docs/concepts/vault-server-crds/auth-methods/kubernetes.md)